crs4/docker-hadoop/README.md

 		   --clean                        remove host entries from your file, e.g., /etc/hosts (default) --help                         print usage

-For example, if you want resolve the hostnames of the containers running Hadoop services to their corresponding Docker hosts, you can digit:
+For example, if you want to resolve the hostnames of the containers running Hadoop services to their corresponding Docker hosts, you can digit:

     $ net-utils/service-host-finder.sh --save-hosts --host-only \
 	              8088/tcp,8042/tcp,19888/tcp,50070/tcp